HillJustin/HillJustin.github.io/_posts/2026-06-06-HTA25LeopoldSand3.md

 ---
 layout: post
-title: HTA 25.3; Leopold, A Sand County Almanac [1948]; I: A Sand County Almanac; Part Three_ April, May, and June
+title: HTA 25.3; Leopold, A Sand County Almanac [1948]; Part I_ A Sand County Almanac; Part Three_ April, May, and June
 abstract: This episode is part three of five [e.g., April, May, and June] of the lecture series [HTA 25] on "Part I_ A Sand County Almanac," of Aldo Leopold's A Sand County Almanac_ And Sketches Here and There, illustrated by Charles W. Schwartz [1948].
 podcast:
   episode: 253